 - Reduce airflow inside the HVAC system, making the fans work harder and wear out quicker.

-- NOT remove particulates and contaminants as effectively as they should, therefore releasing these back into your indoor air (or the air that you and your family breath).
+- NOT remove particulates and contaminants as effectively as they should, therefore releasing these back into your indoor air (the air that you and your family breathe).

-- Cause contaminates to built up in your duct work.
+- Cause contaminates to build up in your duct work.

 - Cause the HVAC equipment to work harder, increasing your home’s energy usage and your monthly electric bill payments.

 Air filters should be checked at least once a month.
-If they are dirty they should be changed with a fresh clean air filter.
-When removing the air filter from the handler, if you hold it up to a light source you will be able to see if the filter is dirty or clogged – if you can’t see the light through the filter, then it’s definitely time for it to be changed.
+If they are dirty, change them out with a fresh clean air filter.
+To check if your air filter is dirty, remove it from the air filter and hold it up to a light source.
+If you can’t see the light through the filter, then it’s time for it to be changed.